Lecture 4: September 17, 2020¶

 Pay close attention to that text!

-represents the local copy of the branch that came from the upstream repository (nicknamed origin
+origin/masterrepresents the local copy of the branch that came from the upstream repository (nicknamed origin in this case).

 Branches are different, co-existing versions of your project.